holyjak/fulcro-intro-wshop/docs/INTRO-non-clojurians.md

   * being data-driven and REPL-able
   * awesome dev tooling
   * (and generally to eliminating accidental complexity and boilerplate)
-2. not shying away from the questions _how do I fetch data?_ and _how do I change it?_ and providing a full-stack, \*integrated answer\* (many UI frameworks pretend it is not their problem)
+2. not shying away from the question _how do I deal with data? (fetch, store, change)_ and providing a full-stack, \*integrated answer\* (many UI frameworks pretend it is not their problem)
 3. leveraging a Graph API instead of REST (since UI/props is a tree, using a Graph API makes perfect sense)
 4. <del>(Being conservative about features baked into the framework and providing numerous extension points to customize it - important but not discussed in this workshop)</del>